hironow/jsonrpc-custom-client/README.md

 The Message list header provides simple, one-click presets to quickly narrow the view:

 - Method:user — filters by method substring (case-insensitive contains)
-- ID:1 — filters by an exact match against any JSON-RPC id (including batch items and `Message.requestId`)
+- ID:1 — filters by an exact match against any JSONRPC id (including batch items and `Message.requestId`)
 - Text:error — filters by payload substring (case-insensitive contains over the JSON string)
 - Reset Preset — clears the preset filter